llchrisll/ROenglishRE/README.md

 20170522 - 201712XX (Partially supported)
 * Known issue
-	* Need newer function for itemInfo (1st Version), otherwise crash.
+	* Need newer function for itemInfo (2nd Version), otherwise crash.

 201712XX - 201803XX (Supported)
 * Known issue
-	* Need newer function for itemInfo (2nd Version) and new line for costume for each item, otherwise crash.
+	* Need newer function for itemInfo (3rd Version) and new line for costume for each item, otherwise crash.
 (Use itemInfo_true.lua in system folder)

 201803XX - 201805XX (Not supported)
 * Known issue
-	* Need newer function for itemInfo (3rd Version) and new line for costume for each item, otherwise crash.
+	* Need newer function for itemInfo (4th Version) and new line for costume for each item, otherwise crash.

 201806XX - 201807XX (Not supported)
 * Known issue
-	* Need newer function for itemInfo (3rd Version) and new line for costume for each item, otherwise crash.
+	* Need newer function for itemInfo (4th Version) and new line for costume for each item, otherwise crash.
 	* Need extra function for skilltreeview.lub, otherwise crash.

 201807XX - XXXXXXXX (Not supported)
 * Known issue
-	* Need newer function for itemInfo (4th Version) and new lines for costume and EffectID for each item, otherwise crash.
+	* Need newer function for itemInfo (5th Version) and new lines for costume and EffectID for each item, otherwise crash.
 	* Need new textures for character selection screen, check extra folder.
 	* Need extra function for skilltreeview.lub, otherwise crash.